Need fresh YouTube video ideas for your channel?

 To get your mind stirring, I’ve put down a list of 18 specific video ideas you could use to really grow your YouTube channel.

-18 more YouTube video ideas for success in 2017:
+18 more YouTube video ideas for success:

 - Write down your top 10 frequently asked questions.
 Put a plan together to answer each of these questions via video.

 - Write down the questions you wish people would ask you about your product.
 Tailor the questions towards you.
 For example, ‘Why is our product/service more expensive than the competitors?’.
-You now have an excellent chance to structure a response aligning your company as the preferred choice with quality reasons to back it up.
+You now have an excellent chance to structure a response aligning your company as the preferred choice for quality reasons to back it up.

 - Note down what your competitors are doing and improve on their ideas.

 - Come up with 5 ideas on the things your business does differently to everyone else.
+In particular, highlight the 5 key things your business does differently to your competitors.

 - Have you got an inspirational story to share?
 Stories are extremely memorable and strengthen people’s view of your company and brand.
+Release the inner Spielberg in you and create some short films.

 - What advice would you give to people starting your business?
 You can become a mentor and position your company as the expert as a result.

-- What books have your read that have inspired you to achieve your current level of success?
+- What books have you read that have inspired you to achieve your current level of success?
 Create a short video tutorial on each of those books.
 Some people have built their entire business around this.

 - Can you do a platform demonstration tutorial if you sell software?
+You may also hear these referred to as explainer videos.

 - Do you manufacture your goods?
 Create a video showing how you make your products.